3F/web.vsSBE/_doc/Features/Strings.md

 * [...](https://msdn.microsoft.com/en-us/library/vstudio/dd633440%28v=vs.120%29.aspx#BKMK_Static)

-## Remove newline characters and others problematic symbols.
+## Remove newline characters and other problematic symbols.

 Some your results may contain a some problematic characters for different functions.
 In most cases this applies to [MSBuild Property Functions](../../Scripts/MSBuild/).